mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

         - random cropping
           - resize the smaller video side to 256 pixels, then randomly crop a 224×224 patch
         - horizontal random flip
+    - regularization
+      - dropout
+        - 0.9 for UCF101
+        - 0.1 for Sports-1M
+      - BN
+        - frozen
   - testing
     - the models are applied convolutionally over the whole video taking 224×224 center crops, and the predictions are averaged
       - we briefly tried spatially-convolutional testing on the 256×256 videos, but did not observe improvement